Connecticut Court Records

 What are Connecticut Bankruptcy Records?

 The State of Connecticut defines bankruptcy records as legal documents incorporating detailed financial information and other data about the organization or person filing for bankruptcy.
-Bankruptcy is a lawful procedure that aids people or organizations to pay off debts to creditors.
+Bankruptcy is a lawful procedure that aids people or organizations in paying off debts to creditors.
 Bankruptcy occurs in a federal court and is under the federal bankruptcy statute 11 USCA § 501 et seq.

-The advantage of filing for bankruptcy is, it gives the person riddled with debts an opportunity to start anew.
-Additionally, after a person or business has filed for bankruptcy, creditors are generally no longer able to enforce the collection of debts or persist with mortgage foreclosure until the bankruptcy court resolves the case.
+The advantage of filing for bankruptcy is that it gives the person riddled with debts an opportunity to start anew.
+Additionally, after a person or business has filed for bankruptcy, creditors are generally no longer able to enforce debt collection or persist with mortgage foreclosure until the bankruptcy court resolves the case.
 The United States Bankruptcy Court, District of Connecticut, oversees bankruptcy cases in Connecticut.

 The two common types of bankruptcy in Connecticut are Chapter 7 and Chapter 13.
 Bankruptcy cases that fall under Chapter 7 allow only individuals to file for bankruptcy.
 Filing a Chapter 7 bankruptcy petition will enable the person to erase evidence of debt.
-Most debts covered under the bankruptcy statute are personal loans, credit card bills, medical bills, and utility bills.
+Most debts covered under the bankruptcy statute are personal loans, credit card, medical, and utility bills.

 According to Chapter 13 of the bankruptcy statute, debtors may be allowed to repay creditors using a three to five-year plan.
-The court uses the bankruptcy statute to obstruct or prevent mortgage payments, closure of house, missed car fees, keep non-exempt belongings, pay back taxes, and avoid increasing interest on taxes.
+The court uses the bankruptcy statute to obstruct or prevent mortgage payments, house closures, missed car fees, keeping non-exempt belongings, paying back taxes, and avoiding increasing interest on taxes.

 What do Connecticut Bankruptcy Records Contain?